How Tall do You Have to be | 11 Q&A's

 1: How Tall do You Have to be For Amusement Park Rides?

-The standard height requirements for amusement part rides will vary depending on the ride, some are designed for younger children, and might have a height requirement of 1 meter, etc. If traveling at higher speeds and varying angles, unless it is 100% safe there will be changes in height requirements, and children might not even be allowed on the ride.
+The standard height requirements for amusement park rides will vary depending on the ride, some are designed for younger children, and might have a height requirement of 1 meter, etc. If traveling at higher speeds and varying angles, unless it is 100% safe there will be changes in height requirements, and children might not even be allowed on the ride.

 Mostly height requirements depend on the manufacturer's guidelines on ride safety, and should never be argued with, as these are the rules to stop accidents from occurring.
-As an example, the attractions at Disney Land include rides that require a height from 32-46 inches, depending on the type of ride.
+As an example, the attractions at Disney Land include rides that require a height of 32-46 inches, depending on the type of ride.

 It is also important to note that height requirements can change depending on the number of riders, or if an adult accompanies the child.
 Take for example the ride "Autopia" at Disney World.
 The height requirement is 54 inches if riding solo, but can ride at a height of 32 inches if accompanied by someone who is 54 inches tall.
 So technically there is a height requirement, but this changes for the 2nd rider if riding in a pair.